 - In a large mixing bowl, combine tomatoes and carrot pieces.
 Add a generous drizzle of extra virgin olive oil, and season with kosher salt and black pepper.
 Toss to combine.

 - Transfer to a large baking sheet and spread well in one layer.
-Roasted in heated oven for about 30 minutes.
-When ready, remove from heat and set aside for about 10 minutes to cool.
+Roast in heated oven for about 30 minutes.
+When ready, remove from the heat and set aside for about 10 minutes to cool.